 Anyone interested in participating in discussions about SIGPLAN and climate change is invited to join the acm-climate email discussion group.

 If you’d like to contribute time and energy, let us know – we’ve got plenty of things to work on!

 One recent major effort has been evaluating the idea of carbon offsets as a mechanism for reducing the conference’s net carbon impact.
 A report on what we have learned is available.

-Carbon offsets have the potential to reduce POPL’s net carbon impact while furthering sustainability and developmental goals.
+Carbon offsets have the potential to reduce SIGPLAN’s net carbon impact while furthering sustainability and developmental goals.
 They help fund projects that would not otherwise be economically feasible given start-up costs or the means of the communities they are servicing.
 Ideally, they address the potential trade-off between reducing carbon emissions and furthering the progress of less-developed parts of the world.
 They are not a long-term solution to the problem of carbon emissions from scientific conferences, but they are a useful stopgap, slowing the overall growth of atmospheric greenhouse gas concentrations while other fossil fuel reduction strategies are being developed.
 An excellent discussion of the pros and cons of carbon offsets in general and of specific project types can be found in a recent report from the Stockholm Environmental Institute.

-Atmosfair is a non-profit originally created as part of a research project by the German Federal Ministry for the Environment.
+For those that like comparison shopping, Atmosfair is another excellent vendor.
+It is a non-profit originally created as part of a research project by the German Federal Ministry for the Environment.
 Its carbon offset projects are registered through the UN Clean Development Mechanism (CDM) standard and are either approved by or awaiting approval under the Gold Standard — these are widely recognized vetting groups.
-Projects that atmosfair supports include: